javers/javers.github.io/sponsorship.md

 * having your name or company logo placed on this website, listed in the Javers GitHub repository, and listed on the JaVers [Open Collective](https://opencollective.com/javers) page,
-* bugs reported by you will be fixed with higher priority.
+* bugs reported by you will be fixed with higher priority,
+* keeping your software dependencies in good health means more safety for your business.

 <br/>